cybergarage/mupnp-cc/doc/mupnpcxxproguide.md

 # IPv6

-mUPnP binds all interfaces in the platform when the devices or control points are created, and the IPv6 sockets are created automatically if the interfaces have IPv6 addresses.

-mUPnP supports IPv4 and IPv6 both as default.
+mUPnP binds all interfaces in the platform when the devices or control points are created, and the IPv6 sockets are created automatically if the interfaces have IPv6 addresses.mUPnP supports IPv4 and IPv6 both as default.
 If you want to use only IPv6 interfaces, call the following

 method before the devices or control points are created.